+- What PrEP is and indication

+- Effectiveness

-- What PrEP is and indication - Effectiveness - Dosing inc start/stop rules (NB different if not exclusively for anal sex) - Risks and benefits: common side effects and renal/bone risk. - Importance of adherence - Risk of interactions with other medication - The need for 3-monthly HIV and STI testing and monitoring of kidney function at appropriate intervals - Symptoms of seroconversion and when to seek an urgent HIV test - Benefits of informing GP to improve prescribing safety
+- Dosing inc start/stop rules

+- Risks and benefits: common side effects and renal/bone risk.

+- Importance of adherence

+- · Risk of interactions with other medication inc NSAIDS

+- The need for 3-monthly HIV and STI testing and monitoring of kidney function at appropriate intervals

+Benefits of informing GP to improve prescribing safety

+Tick these on form as completed.
 Supply a patient information leaflet (PIL) - links on page 2